 Embracing Sustainable Alternatives - A Greener Bengaluru Awaits

-The good news is that there are viable alternatives to single-use disposables readily available.
-Initiatives like Quit Plastic, a Gujarat-based company, are paving the way for a plastic-free future.
+The good news is that viable alternatives to single-use disposables are readily available.
+Initiatives like Quit Plastic, a Gujarat-based company, pave the way for a plastic-free future.
 They offer a range of 100% eco-friendly food packaging solutions made from sugarcane bagasse, a rapidly renewable resource.

 Sugarcane bagasse tableware boasts several advantages:

-• Functional and Versatile: Microwave and freezer-safe, they offer functionality for various food storage needs.
+Functional and Versatile: Microwave and freezer-safe offer functionality for various food storage needs.

-• Brand Awareness: Restaurants can now get their logos printed on the tableware, fostering brand recognition.
+Brand Awareness: Restaurants can now print their logos on the tableware, fostering brand recognition.

 This is just one example.
 Numerous companies offer eco-friendly alternatives like Sugarcane Bagasse Disposables and cutlery.
 Sugarcane Bagasse Food containers are made from recycled materials.
 By promoting and subsidizing these options, the BBMP can encourage Bengalureans and businesses to adopt sustainable practices.
 Imagine bustling street food stalls and restaurants overflowing with reusable alternatives, creating a cleaner and healthier Bengaluru.